Review: SmartMoto CoolAIR Radiator Fan Switch

 … Enter The Fan Switch

-The switch allows you to manually switch on (and off, obviously…) the radiator fan, without impairing its automatic operation.
-The kit is well finished and uses premium components, such a metal flip-up switch with a waterproof cover.
+The switch allows you to manually switch on and off the radiator fan, without impairing its automatic operation.
+The kit is well finished and uses quality components, such a metal flip-up switch with a waterproof cover, OE connectors, etc.

 The packaging is plain and simple, as you can see below.
 Printed installation instructions are not provided, but they can be found online (Kawasaki-specific instructions are available HERE).